Amid COVID-19, UN commitment to peace ‘more urgent than ever’

 He argued that their delay had "weakened the message" that the 15-member body must send a message to all warring parties that "now is the time to confront our common enemy".

-The stalemate “further aggravated the current volatile global security situations in the midst of the global fight against COVID-19”, underscored Mr. Ban, pointing to that ramifications of the pandemic in conflict-affected settings on health and humanitarian endeavours, but also in social cohesion, governance and the rule of law.
+The stalemate "further aggravated the current volatile global security situations in the midst of the global fight against COVID-19", underscored Mr Ban, pointing to that ramification of the pandemic in conflict-affected settings on health and humanitarian endeavours, but also in social cohesion, governance and the rule of law.

 Moving forward